Sz-Daniel/Tarkony/README.md

 ### Done:

-- Querys + Adapter + Types for Single Page
+ - Started to use React.memo for ItemBaseDisplay (and tired to optimalise the page)
+ - Skeleton on isLoading (first iteration)
+ - Logger taken out, started to rendering while other component rendered so it was a big problem.
+Using console.log now
+ - Error status component in case of fetching isError
+ - Combination with prices in Combination componenet
-- Item Single minimal UI with dinamic Components
+ - Item Single page Quests & ItemDetails
-- ItemDetails refactored: Query, Combination

 ### Next:

+- Checkout: "Colt M4A1 5.56x45 assault rifle" - name problem
+- Themes Implement
-- Combination with prices
+- Checkpoint!
-- Item Single page Quests

 - IsItWorth?
 Bartel vs Craft Vs Trader Page
 - Modder compare Page
+- ItemSingle as pop-up as separeted window in ItemList
 - (In the end) Whole UI refactor

 ## Overview